 Here's the important things: nobody is exactly sure why your joints pop when you put pressure on them.
 Way back in the day (aka 1947), 2 doctors at St. Thomas Hospital in London tried to figure out why joints crack.
 To do this, they connected a string around the fingers of several volunteer's fingers and pulled up until they heard the knuckle fracture and captured all of it utilizing x-ray images.

-This conclusion has actually been fiercely contested for many years since, 24 years after it was reached, researchers performed a second research study utilizing comparable methods and chose that it was the gas bubble in the joint bursting, not forming, that made the tell-tale popping noise.
+This conclusion has actually been fiercely challenged for many years because, 24 years after it was reached, researchers carried out a second research study utilizing comparable methods and chose that it was the gas bubble in the joint bursting, not forming, that made the tell-tale popping noise.
 The devil is in the information, right?
 In the name of science, Gregory Kawchuk, a bioengineer and rehabilitation-medicine expert at the University of Alberta in Canada chose to lastly put the debate to rest.

 He utilized a magnetic resonance imaging device (MRI) to record a guinea pig's finger being gradually pulled up until it split.
 The outcomes!.?.!?
 Kawchuck said his findings” [supported] the initial 1947 research study.”
 Why?
 Well to put it merely, your joints make a cracking noise when a bubble types.
 Usually, this occurs when stress installs in a joint to the point where synovial fluid quickly collects and cavitation takes place.

 For example, a boat prop producing bubbles in water would be an example of cavitation.
 When cavitation takes place within a joint, the gases found in the synovial fluid form a bubble and produce a cracking noise.
 This bubble can last up to 20 minutes in the joint and the joint will not be able to crack again up until it disperses.